Chapter 4. IPFW Dummynet and Traffic Shaping

 4.2.2.
 Simple Pipe and Queue Configuration

-Before we go further, it’s useful to disambiguate the two meanings of the word "queue".
+Before going further, it is useful to disambiguate the two meanings of the word "queue".

 In a pipe definition, by default, the pipe is assigned a queue where incoming packets are held before processing and transit.
 The size of this "pipe queue" is by default 50 packets, but can be changed with the queue keyword on the pipe definition: